thycotic/ssm-docs/onboarding/index.md

 * iOS 12 and up
 * Android 8 and up

-Minimum hardware requirements mobile devices running the above OS version and not being older than four years.
+## Minimum Hardware Requirements

+Mobile devices not more than four years old running operating systems as described above.

 ## Compatibility

 The Secret Server Mobile Application works with Secret Server on-premises and cloud instances starting with Version 10.8 and up.
 To utilize Secret Server's __onboarding feature__, Secret Server 10.9 is a minimum requirement.

+Offline Caching requires Secret Server 10.9.000064 or higher.

 The mobile application integrates via Secret Server's RESTApi.

 ## Mobile Data Caching

-The following security based information should be considered:
+The following security-based information should be considered:

 * Secure storage handles most of the security:
   * on __iOS__, Secure Keychain is used.
 Keychain items are encrypted using two different AES-256-GCM keys.